Active Grant-Funded Projects at the UNH Center for the Humanities

 SUMMER INSTITUTES IN PUBLIC HUMANITIES

-Funded by a major $724,000 grant awarded by the Mellon Foundation in 2018, the week-long institutes in public humanities convened in the summers of 2019, 2021 (virtually), and 2022.
+Funded by a major grant from the Mellon Foundation, the week-long institutes in public humanities convened in the summers of 2019, 2021 (virtually), and 2022.
 Summer institutes were designed to ground humanities faculty, graduate students, and undergraduate students in the intellectual rationale, history, foundational skills, and prospects for doing engaged work in the humanities.
 The New England Humanities Consortium co-sponsored the programs.
 Visiting scholars and practitioners who have deep engagement in public humanities served as instructors and presenters.
 The program encompassed thoughtful considerations of what we mean by “the public good" and how to communicate and collaborate beyond the academy.
 All faculty and graduate student participants were eligible for seed funding to start or sustain public humanities projects after the Institute.

 HOMELANDS: AN AUGMENTED REALITY APP

-The National Trust for Historic Preservation awarded the Center a $50,000 grant from its Telling the Full History Preservation Fund, to create “Homelands: An Augmented Reality App Interpreting Indigenous Heritage in New Hampshire.”
-The project has been undertaken in collaboration with the Indigenous New Hampshire Collaborative Collective (INHCC) and Film Unbound (the app developers).
-The Homelands project consists of visual portrayals of indigenous lifeways (such as wigwams, fishing, foraging, hunting, etc.) hat populate the landscape when viewed through the Homelands App on a mobile device at any of three sites – Strawbery Banke Museum, Odiorne Point, and Star Island – with interpretive educational text informed by INHCC’s Storymap.
-SvetLana Peshkova (Dept of Anthropology) serves as principal investigator on the Homelands project.
+The National Trust for Historic Preservation awarded the Center a grant from its Telling the Full History Preservation Fund, to create “Homelands: An Augmented Reality App Interpreting Indigenous Heritage in New Hampshire.”
+The project was undertaken in collaboration with the Indigenous New Hampshire Collaborative Collective (INHCC) and Film Unbound .
+The Homelands project consists of visual portrayals of indigenous lifeways (such as wigwams, fishing, foraging, hunting, etc.) that populate the landscape when viewed through the Homelands App on a mobile device at any of three sites (Strawbery Banke Museum, Odiorne Point, and Star Island) with interpretive educational text informed by INHCC’s Storymap.
+SvetLana Peshkova (Dept of Anthropology) served as principal investigator on the Homelands project.

 BIPOC MONUMENTALITY IN NEW HAMPSHIRE

-The American Council of Learned Societies (ACLS) has awarded the Center a $135,000 Sustaining Public Engagement Grant.
-The ACLS grant will support a project focused on “BIPOC Monumentality in New Hampshire” in collaboration with the Black Heritage Trail of New Hampshire (BHTNH) and the INHCC.
-The aim of “BIPOC Monumentality in New Hampshire” is to revitalize projects that center on a variety of monuments and related activities in the state of New Hampshire devoted to the history and cultural presence of underrepresented communities and include markers, story maps, land connections, and conversations.
-Stephen Trzaskoma will serve as principal investigator and SvetLana Peshkova as co-principal investigator.
+The American Council of Learned Societies (ACLS) awarded the Center a Sustaining Public Engagement Grant in 2022 to support a focus on “BIPOC Monumentality in New Hampshire” in collaboration with the Black Heritage Trail of New Hampshire (BHTNH) and the INHCC.
+The aim of “BIPOC Monumentality in New Hampshire” was to revitalize projects that center on a variety of monuments and related activities in the state of New Hampshire devoted to the history and cultural presence of underrepresented communities and include markers, story maps, land connections, and conversations.
+Then Center-director Stephen Trzaskoma served as principal investigator and SvetLana Peshkova as co-principal investigator.